 Child welfare agency: Girl who killed herself suffered abuse

-A 14-year-old foster child who hanged herself in a shower stall and broadcast it on Facebook suffered years of sexual abuse, was beaten and rejected by her mother and bounced between more than 14 foster homes, according to a 20-page report released by the Florida Department of Children & Families.
-The report released late Monday concluded that while state welfare authorities could have done a better job, Naika Venant's relationship with her mother Gina Alexis played a significant role in her death.
+A report by Florida's child welfare agency says the 14-year-old foster child who hanged herself in a shower stall on Facebook live had been abused, beaten and rejected by her mother.
+In a 20-page report released late Monday, the Department of Children & Families concluded that Naika Venant's relationship with her mother Gina Alexis played a significant role in her death.

 Add your comments below